foureyes/csci-ua.0060-fall2020-001/slides/db/joins.md

 ORDER BY a.year, a.title, b.title;
 </code></pre>

-Uh... there's something weird about the result of this. __What do you think will happend?__ &rarr;
+Uh... there's something weird about the result of this. __What do you think will happened?__ &rarr;
 {:.fragment}

 <pre><code data-trim contenteditable>